hogagatech/React-google-drive-picker/README.md

-# React-google-drive-picker
+# React-nextjs-google-drive-picker

 Google drive picker

 ## Description

 Google drive picker custom hook.
+A fork of José-CD’s implementation that allows you to use the Google Drive Picker without requiring OAuth app verification or a security assessment, since most apps don’t need it.
+The default scope https://www.googleapis.com/auth/drive.readonly has been replaced with https://www.googleapis.com/auth/drive.file, which is a less sensitive scope.

 ## Getting Started